Events

 "It's been very exciting being part of the BioWork program," she said.
 "Coming from a manufacturing job and wanting to dive into biotech has been very thrilling.
 I am ready for my new beginnings."

-More than 725 students are currently studying biotech at Wake Tech.
+More than 725 students are currently studying biotechnology at Wake Tech.
 Enrollment in both degree and non-degree training has quadrupled over the past four years.
-The college has added several new biotech certificate options as part of its associate degrees.
+The college has added several new biotechnology certificate options as part of its associate degrees.

-Biotech apprenticeship programs are also growing.
-In January, the college launched a new biomanufacturing apprenticeship program with Amgen to train workers for their planned expansion in Wake County.
-And in July, the college kicked off a new biomechatronics apprenticeship program in partnership with CSL Seqirus, FUJIFILM Biotechnologies and Eli Lilly and Company that will prepare advanced maintenance technicians.
+Biotechnology apprenticeship programs are also growing.
+In January, the college launched a biomanufacturing apprenticeship program with Amgen to train workers for their planned expansion in Wake County.
+In July, the college kicked off a biomechatronics apprenticeship in partnership with CSL Seqirus, FUJIFILM Biotechnologies and Eli Lilly and Company that will prepare advanced maintenance technicians.

-FUJIFILM Biotechnologies, a world-leading contract development and manufacturing organization, operates facilities in Research Triangle Park and is currently building a new manufacturing site in Holly Springs that will be one of the largest end-to-end cell culture CDMO facilities in North America.
+FUJIFILM Biotechnologies, a contract development and manufacturing organization (CDMO), operates facilities in Research Triangle Park and is building a manufacturing site in Holly Springs that will be one of the largest end-to-end cell culture CDMO facilities in North America.